Posted at 04/01/2017 10:25pm

 5. NetGear DGN2200

 A third NetGear Product that we look at now is a Wireless Modem Router.
-This is the NetGear DGN2200 which yes, it is slightly over the $100 threshold we mentioned, however only just at $98.
+This is the NetGear DGN2200 which yes, it is slightly under the $100 threshold we mentioned, however only just at $98.
 While it is also an ADSL2+ Modem, it is built for upgrade capability to NBN cable and fibre functionality.
 The router delivers N300 Wi-Fi which is single-band transmission over 2.4 Ghz.

 You’ve probably seen this particular shape and style around before, it’s been out for a few years now.
 However, it performs the functionality for what you need, and will work fine with NBN FTTP/FTTH type connections.
 Actually, I had one of these modems which came with an Optus ADSL connection, and my personal experience is, it worked fine and the wireless covered a 20SQM home with no problems.